Hansi Flick has put his name among the best coaches on the planet with his work at Bayern Munich. - © DFL

 On 23 August 2006, just a month after Joachim Löw had been installed as Germany head coach following Jürgen Klinsmann's resignation, Flick was appointed as Löw's assistant.
 In a stroke of coincidence, Löw's brother Markus had been the player signed by Sandhausen to replace Flick in 1985.

 It was the first time in history that neither the Germany head coach nor his assistant had ever played for the country at the highest level, with Flick having only made two appearances for the U18s.
 That was no hindrance to the duo, however, as they took the team to the summit of the global game.
-After finishing as runners-up at UEFA Euro 2008 and in third place at the 2010 FIFA World Cup, Die Mannschaft conquered all comers at Brazil 2014 to put a fourth star on Germany's jerseys.
+After finishing as runners-up at UEFA Euro 2008 and in third place at the 2010 FIFA World Cup, Die Mannschaft conquered all comers at Brazil 2014 to put a fourth star on German jerseys.

 5) Hometown honours

 As a result, in November 2015 Flick was given the freedom of Bammental, the small town just outside Heidelberg where he lives with his wife Silke.
-He is the youngest-ever recipient of the award in the town, where he also runs a sports shop.
+He was the youngest-ever recipient of the award in the town, where he also runs a sports shop.
 After stepping down as Löw's assistant following the World Cup triumph, he took up a post as sporting director at the German Football Association (DFB) in September 2014, a role he held until January 2017.

 6) The Bayern return